Skip to main content

 Tourist tax depends on local rules and should be collected, declared and remitted under the applicable framework.
 It should not be treated as the hotel's own revenue.
 Platforms may collect some flows, so reconciliation is essential.

-Accommodation, breakfast, food, meeting rooms, spa services and packages should be reviewed separately.
-A VAT matrix by service should be compared with PMS and cash-register settings.
+Accommodation, breakfast, food, meeting rooms, spa services and packages do not all carry the same rate.
+A French hotel routinely combines two or three VAT rates on a single guest invoice, so a VAT matrix by service should be built and compared with PMS and cash-register settings.

 PMS, Platforms and Commissions#